- A superior grand piano experience

 Perfect for Home Use

 With its design and color option, it complements the furniture in your living room.
 It’s not lightweight, so you need put it in one place.
-It’s simple, yet complete, so, it could be a good practice tool for beginners and pro pianists.
+It’s simple, yet complete, so, it could be a good practice piano for beginners and pro pianists.

 - Great overall sound at a very reasonable price